5 Best Gas Rewards Credit Cards

 - 3% Cash back at US gas stations and on gasoline at Costco up to $4,000 per year in purchases, then 1%

-- 2% cash back at U.S. restaurants; 2% cash back on eligible travel purchases; 1% cash back on other purchases, including at Costco
+- 2% cash back at U.S. restaurants; 2% cash back on eligible travel purchases, including at Costco; 1% cash back on other purchases, including at Costco

 - Terms and limitations apply; You will receive your cash back annually in the form of a reward coupon